-Regular readers of our Kentucky medical malpractice blog know that we share stories from around the nation.
+Regular readers of our medical malpractice blog know that we share stories from around the nation.
 The woman we mentioned lives in Massachusetts with her 7-year-old daughter and her husband.

-It was there after giving birth that she suffered a massive stroke that left her in a months-long coma.
+It was after giving birth that she suffered a massive stroke that left her in a months-long coma.

 Back in 2004, three years before her daughter was born, the woman was diagnosed with a brain abnormality that should have landed her name on a special list.